EGR314-2025-S-309B/EGR314-2025-S-309B.github.io/docs/Block-Process-Diagrams-Message-Structure.md

 | 1 | AZ | Bruce | Baron | Motor Stop | YB |

 >Edit: The bulk of out messages got removed when transfering to team 309B.
 We no longer have an offical sensor or actuator system so this is the best we could do in the time we had

+### Message Structure Decision Making Process

+This was the most customizable part of our project.
+We needed a way to send data to one another, know where its comming from, and who its going to.
+To do this we defined the start and end of a message with 2 bytes.
+This will tell the board when a message is being recieved.
+Within this message is bytes of data that define the sender, reciever, and data.
+This is always in the same location in the message to its easy to identify what is where.
+This message structure allows us to identify bad messages and messages that arent meant for a specific board so they can be passed on.

+## Top 5 Changes

+- Prefix and suffix

+The prefix and suffix used to be different per message type.
+We later realized that its easier to make any message prefix and suffix the same and identify the message type by the sender becuase each message type only comes from one specific sender.

+- Amount of messages

+Because our team split last minute, we had to remove a handful of message types that werent going to be used.
+This cut down on the message types by quite a bit

+- Data Storing

+We used to store the 2 byte data types in 2 seperate variables, but later we realized this is a bad idea because it makes things harder to manage.
+Plus it was completely unnecessary because 1 variable can store more than 1 byte.
+So we changed it to exactly that.
+We now store multiple bytes of data in one variable and then run a data.to.bytes command to convert it for sending.

+- Data length

+We currently use 2 bytes to store data.
+This was because the rotational velocity was going to be 2 bytes long, but now we dont have that sensor so we would ideally make the new data only 1 byte long because thats all we need.

+- Sender and Reciever Length

+We were originally going to send full names as the sender and reciever bytes.
+We realized this is impractical becuase it would either require converting it to hex or binary, or it would take more than 1 byte.
+So we make it one letter as the identifier so now its easier to send that data.